René Burri (footballer)

-A well-documented curiosity was the fact that during the winter break of their 1963–64 season the team travelled on a world tour.
+A well-documented curiosity was that during the winter break of their 1963–64 season the team travelled on a world tour.
 This saw them visit British Hong Kong, Malaysia, Singapore, Australia, New Zealand, French Polynesia, Mexico and the United States.
 First team manager Jiří Sobotka together with 16 players and 15 members of staff, supporters and journalists participated in this world tour from 10 January to 10 February 1964.
 Team captain Bruno Michaud filmed the events with his super-8 camara.
 The voyage around the world included 19 flights and numerous bus and train journeys.
 Club chairman, Lucien Schmidlin, led the group, but as they arrived in the hotel in Bangkok, he realised that 250,000 Swiss Francs were missing.
 The suitcase that he had filled with the various currencies was not with them.
 He had left it at home, but fortunately Swiss Air were able to deliver this to him within just a few days.
 During the tour a total of ten friendly/test games were played, these are listed in their 1963–64 season.
 Five wins, three draws, two defeats, but also three major injuries resulted from these test matches.
 A broken leg for Peter Füri, an eye injury for Walter Baumann and a knee injury for Bruno Michaud soon reduced the number of players to just 13.
 Burri was a member of this tour.
 He played in eight of the games and scored two goals.